Three young women sit on concrete stairwell.

 To build or rebuild your credit, you can start by addressing the five core categories influencing your credit report and score: payment history, amounts owed, length of credit history, new credit, and credit mix.
 Each weighs differently on your score.
 That means some financial behaviors impact your credit more than others.

-• Length of credit history (15% of your credit score): Lenders look at how long you’ve had your credit accounts.
+• Length of credit history (15% of your credit score): Lenders look at how long you’ve had each credit account.
 The longer you’ve had your accounts open and in good standing, the more it can help your score.
 Closing an account eventually removes it from your credit history, so keeping your oldest accounts open can help your score, and closing an old credit account may negatively impact your credit.

 • New credit (10% of your credit score): When lenders look at your credit report, it may show up on your report as an inquiry and can stay on your file for two years.
-Making too many hard inquiries or opening too many new accounts back-to-back can signal risk.
+Too many hard inquiries or opening too many new accounts back-to-back can signal risk.
 Be mindful of when and how often you apply for new credit accounts.

 How to build credit with a credit card

 If you’re looking to build credit history, having a credit card can help.
-Using any credit card responsibly (keeping balances low and making payments on time) can help improve your credit score.
+Using any credit card responsibly (keeping balances low and making payments on time) can help your credit score.

 • Secured credit card: With a secured credit card, your credit line will equal your deposit amount, starting at $2001 for Discover secured cards.
 Your deposit acts as collateral if you can’t pay back what you owe on the card.
 Aside from the deposit, a secured credit card works like a standard credit card; you can make purchases within your spending limit and may even earn cash back rewards on eligible purchases.